hasanirtiza/Pedestron/README.md

 ### Installation
 We refer to the installation and list of dependencies to [installation](https://github.com/hasanirtiza/Pedestron/blob/master/INSTALL.md) file.
 Clone this repo and follow [installation](https://github.com/hasanirtiza/Pedestron/blob/master/INSTALL.md).
-Alternatively, [Google Colab](https://github.com/hasanirtiza/Pedestron/blob/master/colab/PedestronColab.ipynb) step by step instruction can be followed for installation
+Alternatively, [Google Colab](https://github.com/hasanirtiza/Pedestron/blob/master/colab/PedestronColab.ipynb) step-by-step instruction can be followed for installation

 ### List of detectors
 Currently we provide configurations for the following detectors, with different backbones